AndersBNielsen/65uino/docs/getting-started/README.md

 To burn the rom you will need an EEPROM programmer.
 The programmer of choice is the venerable TL866II+.
 The software of choice here will be [minipro by David Griffith](https://gitlab.com/DavidGriffith/minipro/) if you are on Linux or Mac.
 This is a great open source program for controlling the TL866xx series of chip programmers.
 If you use Windows you will have to use the native (GUI) Xgecu software that came with you TL866xx.
 Xgecu does not have a command line option so you will have to burn manually.
+Note: Stay tuned - the 65uino will soon have it's own (cheaper) native programmer for most ROMs (including the high voltage ones)

 ### The 65uino BIOS